rubyworks/rc/demo/06_interface.md

 The main means of workin with RC's API are the RC class methods, collectively called the Inteface.

-Let's say we have a configuration file `config.rb` containing:
+Let's say we have a configuration file `rc.rb` containing:

     config :example do
       "example config"